Discussion

 Examples: “Is water wet?”, “Can you love two people at once?”, “Is [x] real?”, “Is a hotdog a sandwich?”

 Semantics disguised as questions.
 They pretend to be deep but reveal and serve nothing.
 Furthermore, the Codex is focused on practical, everyday philosophical problems, not abstract bullshit that serves no purpose.
+If you want to jerk off your “intellect” on stuff that literally does not matter, this is not the place.

 Cynicism